-The notation of melodies using a definite scale has been introduced using examples with a fairly small number of scale degrees of which the tonic is the lowest (see Scales and melody).
+The notation of melodies that use a definite scale has been introduced using examples with a fairly small number of scale degrees of which the tonic is the lowest (see Scales and melody).
 In much melodic music, however, the tonic is not the lowest pitch, and the pitch range may extend over more than one octave.
 We will deal with each of these situations in turn.

 An example of a tune in which the tonic is not the lowest pitch is the familiar “Happy Birthday” song.
 Here the tonic is in the middle of the pitch range: the conclusive-sounding final note is neither the lowest nor the highest in the song.